 Any other newsworthy implementations so far?

 Too many to be covered in a single article.
 Insurance giant AXA is using Ethereum smart contracts as a foundation of their flight delay insurance product Fizzy.
-JPMorgan is working on their own digital currency to settle institutional payments instantaneously.
+JPMorgan is working on its own digital currency to settle institutional payments instantaneously.
 The bank even went a step further and open-sourced a private instance of the Ethereum blockchain called Quorum.
 Nestle is experimenting with blockchain to trace milk from farm to factory.

 For questions and inquiries about blockchain, don’t hesitate to get in touch via limechain.tech